prakhar1144/deLotto-HINT/README.md

 <hr>

 ## Description
 - A **decentralized, trustless, and automated** web app to play Lottery Games deployed on Polygon.
-It is **not** the normal Lottery dapp that is available all over youtube, we have made some important changes.
+> Note : It is **not** the normal Lottery dapp that is available all over youtube, we have made some important changes.
 - **Solidity** smart contracts
 - Used **chainlink** oracle for fetching random number
 - Used **Alchemy's** node to fetch read only data (Visiting user mayn't have metamask pre installed)